 Approximate drive time: 2 hours, 45 min.

-The fourth-largest city in the U.S. also has the one of the tallest skylines in the country.
+The fourth largest city also has one of the tallest skylines in the country.
 Houston is packed with a wide variety of cuisines, museums and art galleries.
 Take the kids to the NASA’s Johnson Space Center, the Houston Zoo, or the Children’s Museum of Houston.
 Or plan a visit in late winter to check out the famous Houston Livestock Show and Rodeo or in the spring for the annual Art Car Parade.

 Approximate drive time: 4 hours